Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      1. Media tracks SHALL be formatted using boxes according to section 7 of [[!MPEGCMAF]].
-        Media track SHOULD not use common encryption.
+        Media track SHOULD not use common encryption, as HTTP over TLS (HTTPS) should provide sufficient transport layer security.
-        In case common encryption
+        However, in case common encryption
-        is used the decryption key shall be made available out of band by supported means such as CPIX defined by DASH-IF.
+        is used, the decryption key shall be made available out of band by supported means such as CPIX defined by DASH-IF.
      2. The [=CMAF fragment=] durations SHOULD be constant, the duration MAY fluctuate to compensate